0awful/literate-dodge-the-creeps-rust/src/rust/literate/code-the-main-scene.md

 Go check out the [Gdext Github](https://github.com/godot-rust/gdext).
 If you have any questions with Godot Rust (not this tutorial though :sweat_smile:) join us in the [discord](https://discord.com/invite/aKUCJ8rJsc).

 If you notice any errors in this tutorial or anything is confusing, go to the [tutorial github](https://github.com/0awful/literate-dodge-the-creeps-rust) and make a change to this code to correct it.
 I love the help.
-And welcome you to the the wonderful world of godot rust.
+And welcome to the the wonderful world of godot rust.

 ###### file:../src/lib.rs
 ```rust